The package offers real-time protection to detect and block known malware before it can do any harm.

 Comodo can also scan specified files and folders, or you can set up multiple custom scans to carry out your choice of actions.
 These include the option to scan particular files and folders, the trusted root certification authorities store, the contents of RAM, commonly infected areas or the entire computer.

-You're able to customise key settings for individual scans - the sensitivity of any heuristics checks, whether the scanner can connect to the cloud to query file ratings - and there's an unusually configurable scheduler.
+You're able to customize key settings for individual scans - the sensitivity of any heuristics checks, whether the scanner can connect to the cloud to query file ratings - and there's an unusually configurable scheduler.
 Comodo doesn't just enable running the scan daily or weekly at 4:30pm, for instance: it's just as easy to have your scan launch on Monday to Friday only, but only if the computer is idle and not running on battery.

 If all else fails, an option to create a bootable CD or USB flash drive should help you clean up even the most heavily infected PCs.